 An attorney can refer your MRI film to an expert for a second opinion relating to the classification of your disc injury.
 Sometimes this second opinion can be the difference in proving a permanent injury and not.
 To your lawyer, being able to show the film to a jury, with a doctor's explanation of the damage, can be the difference between proving your disc herniation or not.

-Contact our firm at (888) 724-9319 to find out how our Portsmouth disc herniation attorneys can help you with your case.
+Contact our firm at (888) 724-9319 to find out how our disc herniation attorneys can help you with your case.
 We have offices throughout Ohio, as well as Ashland, KY and Huntington, WV.